LiamSkirrow/verilogtree/README.md

         └── mod3
             └── mod4
 ```
+Which is based on the very simple Verilog code found at the path `tests/rtl/simple`.

 ### Usage
 To run verilogtree, type `verilogtree -f file.v` or `verilogtree --filelist list-of-files.txt` to display the tree output.
 The supported arguments are...